larntz/lemmy-directory/content/community/lemmy.world/radiology.md

 ## Description

 <blockquote class="description">
-A community focused on the field of medical imaging.<br><br>Rules:<br><br>1.
+A community for all things related to medical imaging!<br><br>## Rules:<br><br>1.
 Please be courteous and professional.<br>2.
-Imaging/case submissions must be de-identified.<br>3.
 No requests for medical advice or second opinions.
-Please see your actual physician/provider for that!<br>4.
-No advertising.
+Please see your actual physician/provider for that!<br>3.
+No advertising.<br>4.
+Imaging/case submissions must have no patient identifiers.<br>5.
+Imaging/case submissions should have a known finding or point of interest.
 </blockquote>